 6

-Garnish & serve: In individual serving bowls, place the lettuce, top with the vermicelli, the carrots, the cucumber and top with the lemongrass chicken, drizzle with Vietnamese sauce.
-Garnish with fresh mint and thai chili.
+Garnish & serve: In individual serving bowls, place the lettuce, top with the vermicelli, the carrots, the cucumber, the lemongrass chicken, drizzle with Vietnamese sauce.
+Garnish with fresh mint and red hot pepper.

 Bon Appétit!